 - Smoked Paprika (2 tsp)

-- Honey and Cinnamon (replace olive oil with coconut or vegetable oil and mix with 3/4 tsp of ground cinnamon.
-In the last 5 mins of cooking, remove from the oven, place in a bowl and toss in 1 tbsp of honey.
+- Honey and Cinnamon (replace olive oil with coconut or vegetable oil and mix with ¾ teaspoon of ground cinnamon.
+In the last 5 mins of cooking, remove from the oven, place in a bowl and toss in 1 tablespoon of honey.
 Return to the baking tray and bake for the remaining time)

 Really delicious, I used curry powder and tomorrow I’m trying sumac.